chen-gz/chen-gz.github.io/content/_index.md

 -   **Programming Languages:** C/C++, Python, MATLAB, Rust
 -   **Specialties:** Embedded Systems, Algorithms, RTOS, Circuit Design, Communication Protocols (I2C, SPI, UART, USB, eMMC) Of course, here is the content from the image converted to Markdown.

-## Publications

----

-* "Mechanisms of Generative Image-to-Image Translation Networks."
-10.48550/arXiv.2411.10368., 2024
-* "Shape-Preserving Generation of Food Images for Automatic Dietary Assessment," CVPR, 2024.
-* "Image-based volume estimation for food in a bowl," Journal of Food Engineering, Jul.
-2024.
-* "Improved Wearable Devices for Dietary Assessment Using a New Camera System," Sensors, Oct.
-2022.
-* "Food/Non-Food Classification of Real-Life Egocentric Images in Low- and Middle-Income Countries Based on Image Tagging Features," Frontiers in Artificial Intelligence, Apr.
-2021.

 ## Explore